How to Avoid Spam Filters When Sending Emails

-To build recognition and trust, you’ll want to brand your From name and email address.
+To build recognition and trust, you’ll want to brand your ‘From’ name and email address.
 You can also brand links in your emails and the Subject lines.
-In addition, email branding allows to quickly search for desired emails in the Inbox and sort them by folders.
+Also, email branding allows you to quickly search for desired emails in the Inbox, and sort them by folders.

 5. Re-engage inactive subscribers.

-If a recipient did not open any email during the last 6-9 months, send a re-engagement campaign to them to bring them back.
+If a recipient did not open any emails during the last 6-9 months, send a re-engagement campaign to bring them back.
 If you get an old list that has not been emailed for years, clean it from invalid addresses first and send a re-subscribe link to make sure those people still want to hear from you.

 6. Monitor your open rate.

-The open rate is an indication of the recipient interest.
-A drop in the open rate should concern you because it indicates that either your subscribers lost interest in what you send them and/or you have deliverability issues when your emails are going to spam or blocked.
+The open rate is an indication of the recipient’s interest.
+A drop in the open rate should concern you because it indicates that either your subscribers lost interest in what you send them and/or you have deliverability issues.
 Both issues should be addressed.

 7. Watch your complaint rate.

 Another indication of the subscriber’s interest is the complaint rate.
-Email service providers handle complaints for their users automatically.
-If you send through your own mail server, it is recommended to signup for feedback loops with ISPs to receive email notifications when a complaint happens.
-If you observe a high complaint rate for your campaigns, make changes to your email program (change the template, content, style of writing, sending frequency, day, time etc.) to re-engage the readers.
+Email service providers handle complaints from their users automatically.
+If you send through your own mail server, it is recommended to sign up for feedback loops with ISPs to receive email notifications when a complaint happens.
+If you observe a high complaint rate for your campaigns, make changes to your email program (change the template, content, style of writing, sending frequency, day, time, etc.) to re-engage the readers.

 8. Track bounces.